Space Squad: Plot

-Geki Jumonji, the new Space Sheriff Gavan and his partner Shelly are about to raid a deal involving Mad Gallant, a member of the Space Criminal Organization Genmaku.
+Geki Jumonji, the current Gavan, and his partner Shelly are about to raid a deal involving Mad Gallant, a member of the Space Criminal Organization Genmaku.
 However, instead of waiting for backup, Geki decides to confront the enemies himself.
 The deal is revealed to be a trap, with Mad Gallant defeating Geki and Shelly apparently killed by one of his companions.
 When Banban "Ban" Akaza from the Fire Squad arrives, he finds a wounded Geki and Shelly's body missing.
 Though eager to avenge Shelly, Geki is taken off the case by Director Sophie, who claims that in his current state, he is a liability.
 However, upon having a glance at her monitor, he finds the name of Marika "Jasmine" Hiwatari, a member of Earth's Dekarangers (who has the power of psychometry).
 Geki interrupts the marriage of Jasmine's fellow Dekarangers Senichi "Sen-chan" Enari and Koume "Umeko" Kodou to ask for their help, seemingly under a request from the Galactic Union Police.

 With Houji "Hoji" Tomasu, Sen and Umeko in tow, Geki takes Jasmine to the crime scene, where they discover the identity of the shooter, Kuronen, and track him down to Earth where they confront him alongside Mad Gallant and his aid Benikiba as well.
 During the fight, Gavan's Laser Blade is destroyed, but he is rescued in the nick of time by Ban.
 As the criminals escape once again, Gavan and the others return to the Dekarangers' base, where their investigation connects Mad Gallant and his cohorts with a mysterious case of hundreds of people drained of all of their blood, and the manufacturing company "Smile and Gentleness".
 Geki and Umeko then question Lars, the president of Smile and Gentleness, who reveals that he is being threatened by Genmaku, with his secretary being one of their spies sent to keep an eye on him.
 The policemen then confront the secretary, who reveals herself as Benikiba, so Gavan leaves Umeko behind to protect Lars alone while he goes after Benikiba and Kuronen, only to find no one.
 When he returns, he finds Lars and a severely wounded Umeko, holding a mysterious black mask.